-- a) In rare circumstances, such as rural areas, it may be appropriate for BLS providers to discontinue resuscitation.
-This must be approved by medical consultation and can be considered when: - (1) The patient has been pulseless and apneic for more than 30 minutes and - (2) The AED recommends "no shock advised" on three separate occasions. - b) When this protocol is used, the provider will mark the "exceptional call" block on the PCR.
+- (1) The patient has been pulseless and apneic for more than 30 minutes and - (2) The AED recommends "no shock advised" on three separate occasions. - b) When "Special Rural Consideration" is used, the provider will mark the "exceptional call" block on the PCR.
 The jurisdictional EMS program and Jurisdictional Medical Director will be notified immediately.
 Within 7 days, the Jurisdictional Medical Director will conduct a case review of the incident and document/provide this review for the MIEMSS Regional/EMS Administrator and regional medical director.